 Motivating Students in the Middle Years by Kathleen Kennedy Manzo.
 Education Week.
+(To be used for assignment #7)

 It's not easy to hide in Amber Cline's math class.
 Even the most skilled evaders among the 7th graders at Rogers-Herr Middle School here can't dodge the veteran teacher's questioning and prodding during a lesson on scale factors and ratios.